Quick Answer

 Bitwarden Pricing Overview

 Bitwarden has 5 pricing plans, including a free tier.
 Paid plans range from $0 to $47.88/user/month.
-The Free plan is free and is best for individual users who want a fully-featured, free, open-source password manager with no device limits.
-The Premium plan requires contacting sales for a custom quote and is designed for individual users wanting advanced security features, totp authenticator, and vault health reporting.
-The Families plan requires contacting sales for a custom quote and is designed for families who want an affordable shared vault with premium features for every member.
-The Teams plan requires contacting sales for a custom quote and is designed for small to mid-size teams needing shared credential management with audit capabilities.
-The Enterprise plan requires contacting sales for a custom quote and is designed for large organizations needing sso, enterprise policies, self-hosting, and advanced access controls.
+The Free plan is free and is best for individuals who want a fully-featured, free, open-source password manager with no device limits.
+The Premium plan costs $1.65/user/month, best for individual users who want advanced 2fa, built-in totp authenticator, and vault health reporting for $19.80/year.
+The Families plan costs $3.99/user/month, best for families or small groups of up to 6 people sharing passwords and secure notes at $47.88/year total.
+The Teams plan costs $4/user/month, best for business teams needing scim-provisioned password management with audit trails and directory integration.
+The Enterprise plan costs $6/user/month, best for enterprises requiring sso, granular role-based access, account recovery, and optional self-hosted deployment.

 Bitwarden with a Annual billing only minimum commitment.